holistic-web/toolbox/README.md

 ### Roadmap
 - Add a menu to the tools layout linking to other tools (when we have them)
 - Improve mobile usability of each of our tools and our main website
+- Fix up issues with the favicon rendering inconsistently